joshwd/hugosite/content/research/sanitation-privatization.md

 month.
 This is due to increased productivity of all trucks, not just those associated with the company managing the treatment centers.
-Household-level survey data shows that prices of legal sanitary dumping decreased by ten percent following privatization, and DHS data show that diarrhea rates among children under five decreased in Dakar relative to secondary cities in Dakar following privatization with no similar effect on respiratory illness as a placebo.
+Household-level survey data shows that prices of legal sanitary dumping decreased by ten percent following privatization, and DHS data show that diarrhea rates among children under five decreased in Dakar relative to secondary cities in Senegal following privatization with no similar effect on respiratory illness as a placebo.